AWS versus Google Cloud Pricing Comparison

 Both AWS and Google offer pricing plans in which substantial discounts are available for committing to a certain level of usage one or three years in advance.
 AWS calls its pricing plan “Reserved Instances.”
 Google calls its pricing plan “Committed Use.”
 There is not a lot between them and, as has been discussed before, the cost benefit of these plans is much less than most people believe.

-Where Google knocks AWS out of the park is with its Sustained Use discounts.
+Google offers a unique option in its Sustained Use discounts.
 Sustained use discounts are applied automatically on a sliding scale depending on your percentage usage throughout the month.
 There are no prepayments nor commitments required, and you can even combine non-overlapping instances (“inferred instances”) to maximize the percentage discount you are entitled to.

 How Sustained Use Discounts Work in Practice with ParkMyCloud